jnozzi/cocoadev.com/SiteContent/General/XcodeGcovTutorial.markdown

 (If you don't mind using gcc3.1 system-wide then it can be easier to just use gcc_select to select which version you want to use.
 Open a terminal and type "sudo gcc_select 3" (You must be root to change such system settings).)

 6. Now there are some things that compile in gcc3.3.1 but not in gcc3.1, specifically, Objective C exception statements (@try @catch and @throw) and the @synchronized() statement.
-For the former you need to modify your code using the old style NS_DURING NS_HANDLER NS_ENDHANDLER syntax, for the latter you can replace @synchronized() with [[NSLocks]].
-Console yourself that now your code will compile on more gcc platforms and that using [[NSLocks]] is supposedly faster than @synchronized, (I think I heard about 4 times faster).
+For the former you need to modify your code using the old style NS_DURING NS_HANDLER NS_ENDHANDLER syntax, for the latter you can replace @synchronized() with General/NSLocks.
+Console yourself that now your code will compile on more gcc platforms and that using General/NSLocks is supposedly faster than @synchronized, (I think I heard about 4 times faster).
 Your code will still compile on gcc3.3.1 when you go back to it.
 (If anyone knows any other things that need modifying for gcc3.1 please add a note here)

 7. Ok, now we are all set.
 Perform a clean and build.
 This should generate a load of .bb and .bbg files in your project directory, one for each source file.